SonarSquad/OASIS/README.md

 **OBJECTIVES:**
-1. Start the sonar system, transducer transmit chirp signal at preset frequency.
+1. Start the sonar system, transducer transmit a pulse at preset frequency (200kHz).
     - Pulse generaton is done on sepparate microcontroller (MCU).

-2. Switch into "receive mode" - receive and sample incomming returning echo.
+2. Switch into "receive mode" - receive and sample incomming returning echo. (switch not developed)

 3. Plotting and light processing of received signal.
     - FFT: Frequency